 Once two 6V batteries are wired together in series, you can wire them to another pair of 6V batteries using parallel.

 What is the difference between RV batteries in series and RV batteries in parallel?

 When wiring batteries in series, you are increasing the voltage they will put out.
 For example, two 12V batteries wired in series will become a large 24V battery, which is too large for RV use.

 That’s why you wire them in parallel instead, because you only want to increase the amp hours, not the voltage.

 Because of the increased voltage when wiring batteries in series, you can connect two 6V batteries to create a 12V battery that is compatible with an RV.

 Do RV batteries in parallel last longer?

-It can be slightly harder on batteries to be wired in series but 6V batteries are known to be tough and the difference between 2 6V batteries wired in series compared to 2 high quaility 12V RV deep cycle batteries wired in parallel will be very small.
+It can be slightly harder on batteries to be wired in series, but 6V batteries are known to be tough and the difference between 2 6V batteries wired in series compared to 2 high quality 12V RV deep cycle batteries wired in parallel will be very small.